SimpleLuke/100-days-of-code/README.md

 **Today's Progress**: Continue to learn about Data Structure.

 **Thoughts**: Today I chatted with the student ambassadors at Swansea University.
 Feel great to know more about Computer Science degree course and what to expect.
 I also registered the open day on 19th.
 I feel excited to throw myself into adcademic knowledge again, but a lot of concerns and considerations as well.

+### Day 96:  November 7, 2022

+**Today's Progress**: Working on the stacks & queues data structures today.

+**Thoughts**: I feel great to learn more about different types of data structure.
+Learning how the data works helps me to approach a problem in a different angle.
+Leetcode is still hard though.